httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 The "aes128gcm" content coding uses a fixed record size.
-The final encoding consists of a header (see {{header}}), zero or more fixed size encrypted records, and a partial record.
-The partial record MUST be shorter than the fixed record size.
+The final encoding consists of a header (see {{header}}), zero or more fixed size encrypted records.
+The final record can be smaller than the record size.

-The record size determines the length of each portion of plaintext that is enciphered, with the exception of the final record, which is necessarily smaller.
-The record size ("rs") is included in the content coding header (see
+The record size determines the length of each portion of plaintext that is enciphered.
+The record size ("rs") is included in the content coding header (see {{header}}).
-{{header}}).

 ~~~ drawing
 +-----------+              content of rs octets